firebase/quickstart-js/gcf/README.md

 You'll see a working Message Board.
 Simply add some messages and they should appear in the card below.

-The Cloud Function hasn't been deployed yet so they are not active.
-Once we've deployed the Cloud Function in the next step the messages will be uppercased.
+`firebase serve` only serves static assets locally at this point and the Cloud Functions haven't been deployed yet so they are not active.
+Once we've deployed the Cloud Functions in the next step the messages will be uppercased.

 ## Deploy the app to prod